cypress-io/cypress-documentation/source/api/commands/window.md

 }
 ```

-Cypress test runner can wait for the property `window.appReady` to be `true` before every test
+Cypress Test Runner can wait for the property `window.appReady` to be `true` before every test

 ```javascript
 // spec.js